 - The processing of personal data shall take place in a lawful, fair and transparent way;

-- The collecting of personal data shall only be performed for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes;
+- The collection of personal data shall only be performed for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes;

-- The collecting of personal data shall be adequate, relevant and limited to what is necessary in relation to the purpose for which they are processed;
+- The collection of personal data shall be adequate, relevant and limited to what is necessary in relation to the purpose for which they are processed;

 - The personal data shall be accurate and where necessary, kept up to date;